 \subsection{Error Analysis}

-To answer \textit{RQ2}, we conduct a quantitative error analysis of all four prompting methods with the component matching accuracy \cite{yu-etal-2018-spider} on the Spider development set.
+We conduct a quantitative error analysis of all four prompting methods with the component matching accuracy \cite{yu-etal-2018-spider} on the Spider development set.
 Component matching accuracy is a fine-grained exact match metric that evaluates five SQL components, including \texttt{SELECT} clauses, \texttt{WHERE} clauses, \texttt{GROUP BY} clauses, \texttt{ORDER BY} clauses, and \texttt{KEYWORDS} (all SQL keywords, operators, and column names).
 Since exact match is too strict, we also consider a component to be correct if the whole SQL query's test-suite accuracy is 1.

-As shown in Table \ref{tb:componenet_matching}, our \QDEMP and \QDEMPTB prompts achieve better performance than other COT style prompting methods across all five SQL components. \xiang{Further analysis shows that a major reason why chain-of-thought prompting performs worse than prompting Codex without reasoning steps is error propagation.} For example, in Table \ref{tb:chain_of_thought_error_types1}, Codex follows its reasoning steps faithfully to generate the corresponding SQL query, but the reasoning steps themselves have several errors, such as choosing the ``breed\_name" column instead of the ``name" column in the \texttt{SELECT} clause. \xiang{Least-to-most prompting makes improvements by separating reduction and solving.} However, Codex sometimes still cannot translate a sub-question into the correct SQL query, especially when involving hard components, such as \texttt{JOIN} clauses (Table \ref{tb:chain_of_thought_error_types2}), \texttt{GROUP BY} clauses, and \texttt{ORDER BY} clauses (Table \ref{tb:componenet_matching}).
+As shown in Table \ref{tb:componenet_matching}, our \QDEMP and \QDEMPTB prompts achieve better performance than other CoT-style prompting methods across all five SQL components.
+Further analysis shows that chain-of-thought prompting under-performs standard prompting because it provides very detailed reasoning steps.
+Translating such detailed steps is error-prone and incurs more error propagation issues.
+For example, in Table \ref{tb:chain_of_thought_error_types1}, Codex follows its reasoning steps faithfully to generate the corresponding SQL query, but the reasoning steps themselves have several errors, such as choosing the ``breed\_name" column instead of the ``name" column in the \texttt{SELECT} clause.
+Least-to-most prompting makes improvements by providing reasoning steps at a higher level (via the problem reduction phase).

+However, it sometimes still cannot translate a sub-question into the correct SQL query, especially when involving hard components, such as \texttt{JOIN} clauses, \texttt{GROUP BY} clauses, and \texttt{ORDER BY} clauses (Table \ref{tb:componenet_matching}).
+We include an error example in Table \ref{tb:chain_of_thought_error_types2}.
 As a result, the errors are propagated to subsequent reasoning steps, leading to an incorrect final SQL parse.
 In contrast, \QDEMPTB prompting outperforms these two methods because it does not instruct Codex to generate detailed reasoning steps or intermediate SQL queries.
-In this way, it reduces the possibility of accumulating mistakes in reasoning steps, which can negatively impact the model's overall performance.
+In this way, it reduces the possibility of accumulating mistakes in reasoning steps.